DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks

-Coming back to the contact tracer who starts from the index case $G_1$ and collects more data in a forward manner (i.e., enlarging $G_{n}$ in \eqref{eq:est1}), the contact tracer also predicts the superspreader for that instant by solving (\ref{eq:est}).
-Intuitively, as the contact tracing subgraph $G_{n}$ grows, the contact tracer desires this prediction to be closer (in terms of the number of hops in $G_N$) to the most-likely superspreader in $G_N$.
-Taking this into account, how should $G_{n}$ grow in {\it forward contact tracing}?
-We propose to grow $G_n$ using the BFS and DFS graph traversal algorithms \cite{awerbuch1987new, even2011graph}, which is described in detail in the next section.
+Coming back to the contact tracer starts from the index case $G_1$ and collects more data in a forward manner (i.e., enlarging $G_{n}$ in \eqref{eq:est1}), the contact tracer also predicts the superspreader for that instant by solving (\ref{eq:est}).
+Intuitively, this means that as the contact tracing subgraph $G_{n}$ grows, the contact tracer desires this prediction to be closer (in terms of the number of hops in $\mathbb{G}_N$) to the most likely superspreader in $\mathbb{G}_N$.
+Considering this, how should $G_{n}$ grow in size in {\it forward contact tracing}?
+We propose to enlarge $G_n$ using BFS or DFS graph traversal \cite{awerbuch1987new, even2011graph}, which are detailed in the next section.